 Up to the second pulse the sequence is the same as COSY.
 However, it is arranged that only double-quantum coherence present during the (very short) delay between the second and third pulses is ultimately allowed to contribute to the spectrum.
 Hence the name, "double-quantum filtered", as all the observed signals are filtered through double-quantum coherence.
 The final pulse is needed to convert the double quantum coherence back into observable magnetization.
-This double-quantum derived signal is selected by the use of coherence pathway selection using phase cycling or field gradient pulses.
+This double-quantum derived signal is selected by the use of coherence pathway selection using phase cycling or field gradient pulses, further details of which will be given in lecture 4.

-In the analysis of the COSY experiment, it is seen that after the second 90° pulse it is term {2} that contains double-quantum coherence; this can be demonstrated explicitly by expanding this term in the raising and lowering operators, as was done in section 6.5
+In the analysis of the COSY experiment, it is seen that after the second 90° pulse it is term {2} that contains double-quantum coherence; this can be demonstrated explicitly by expanding this term in the raising and lowering operators, as was done in section 2.5